 The main tourist attraction in Cordoba is the Great Mosque-Cathedral, La Mezquita, the world's third- largest mosque.
 The different parts of this mosque were built in a different time but the architecture's style remained the same: the columns and arches in red and white colors.
 While we were walking through the mosque, our guide told us about a history of creating each part, it seemed like we traveled on the time-machine.
 It was amazing!

-When the Christian inhabitants of Cordoba go to church, they don't call it cathedral, the say "Let's go to mosque".
+When the Christian inhabitants of Cordoba go to church, they don't call it the cathedral, the say "Let's go to the mosque".